Sell-side report best practices & examples

 Company overview

 The company overview provides a snapshot of the business, including its history, operations, and market position.
-It sets the stage for the analysis by giving readers a clear understanding of the company’s business model and strategic positioning within its industry.
+It sets the stage for the analysis by providing readers with a clear understanding of the company’s business model and its strategic positioning in its industry.
 As such, this section typically includes the following:

 Financial analysis